01 of 09

 The set of two white plastic pieces called the temperature limit stop kit, provide a scald guard feature on some Moen shower valves.
-If you have very hot water and are concerned that kids using that shower may be scalded, the scald guard is a great feature.
+If you have very hot water and are concerned that children using the shower may be scalded, the scald guard is a great feature.
 It allows the valve to be set up so that no matter how far the handle is turned toward the hot side, it will not go past a certain point.

-Setting it up is easy but you may have to try it a few times before you get the temperature where you want it.
-The water can be on while you set up the scald guard, however, the handle and handle adapter have to be off.
+Setting up the scald guard is easy, but you may have to try it a few times before you get the... temperature where you want it.
+The water supply can be on while you set up the scald guard, but the handle and handle adapter have to be off.

-To turn the temperature of the valve down, move the outermost white piece to the right to limit the hot.
-The number of splines you move will depend on how much you want to restrict the hot water.
-Set it and try turning the valve on with the handle adapter loosely in place until you get it set where you want.
-If you want hotter water, move the outermost plastic piece to the left a few splines to increase the temperature.
+To turn the water temperature down, move the outermost white piece to the right to limit the hot.
+The number of splines you move will depend on how much restriction you want.
+Try turning the valve on with the handle adapter loosely in place until you find the temperature you want.

-Note: Be careful when testing the setting of hot water to avoid getting scalded.
-Turn the hot water on slowly so you can stop when it becomes too hot.Continue to 9 of 9 below.
+Note: Be careful when testing.
+Turn the hot water on slowly so you can stop before it gets hot enough to scald you.Continue to 9 of 9 below.

 09 of 09

-Reassemble the handle in the reverse order.
-First, install the black handle adapter and tighten with a screwdriver.
+- First, install the black handle adapter and tighten it with a screwdriver.
 Make sure the black handle adapter is screwed on tightly before proceeding.

-Lastly, put the handle back on and screw it in place with the Allen wrench.
-Turn the water on and test it to make sure the valve gets cold first, then warmer as your turn the handle further towards the hot.
+- Turn the water on and test it to make sure the valve gets cold first, then warmer as you rotate the handle.